ethereum/ethereum-org-website/docs/eips/index.md

 Every network upgrade consists of a set of EIPs that need to be implemented by each [Ethereum client](/learn/#clients-and-nodes) on the network.
 This implies that to stay in consensus with other clients on the Ethereum mainnet, client developers need to make sure they have all implemented the required EIPs.

-Along with providing a technical specification for changes, EIPs are the unit around which governance happens in Ethereum: anyone is free to propose one, and then various stakeholders in the community will debate to determine if it should be adopted as a standard and included in a network upgrade.
+Along with providing a technical specification for changes, EIPs are the unit around which governance happens in Ethereum: anyone is free to propose one, and then various stakeholders in the community will debate to determine if it should be adopted as a standard or included in a network upgrade.
+Because non-core EIPs don't have to be adopted by all applications (for example, you can create a non-ERC 20 token), but core EIPs do (because all nodes must upgrade to stay part of the same network), core EIPs require broader consensus within the community than non-core EIPs do.

 ## History of EIPs